 Notes

-- The amazing taste of these kebabs simply relies on good quality ingredients - fresh ground meat with optimal fat content and grated onions; adequate kneading of the meat mixture, a charcoal grill and proper grilling technique.
+- Theย amazing taste of these kebabs relies on quality ingredients - fresh ground meat with optimal fat content and grated onions; adequate kneading of the meat mixture, a charcoal grill and proper grilling technique.
 In fact, the trick is more in the technique!

-- Reheating leftovers: Sprinkle some water in the bottom of an oven safe dish with a good seal and warm it up preferably in the oven.
-Or place the kebabs over rice and reheat them together.
-The steam will heat up the kebabs without drying them out.
+- Reheating leftovers: Sprinkle some water on kabobs placed in an oven-safe dish with a tight seal and warm it up preferably in the oven.
+Alternatively, place the kebabs over rice and reheat them together.
+The steam will heat up the kebabs without drying them out.ย

 Nutrition